nsaicharan/existentialhope/2017-10-20-The-reason-for-me-writing-this-index.md

 Thanks to writings like this my personal Existential Angst made way for an optimistic problem-solving attitude:

 Fatalistic recapitulation before death was swapped out for seeing death as arbitrary barrier to a potentially much grander life.
 Seeing barriers as barriers allows one to take steps to move them away; For me this meant so far signing up to cryonics, and cryogenically preserving some of my stem cells.

-Calorie restriction doesn;t work so well here in the US.
+Calorie restriction doesn't work so well here in the US.

 Regardless of whether this will be successful or not, the attitude shift revealed another layer of the problem: